zeeshan8281/LHD-Build-Challenges/README.md

 # LHD-Build-Challenges

-1)href="https://github.com/zeeshan8281/LHD-Build-Challenges/blob/main/Hello.java" Hello.java - Create any project that sends messages!
-I could be a simple hello, world or a full chat application
+1)Hello.java - Create any project that sends messages!
+I could be a simple hello, world or a full chat application ("https://github.com/zeeshan8281/LHD-Build-Challenges/blob/main/Hello.java")